-What we, the chronically ill and disabled expect from our bodies on a daily basis or while on vacation can make or break our experiences.
-It is common for those who are newly diagnosed or for those who have yet to accept that their condition is here to stay to make plans the way we used to when we were well.
+What we, the chronically ill and disabled, expect from our bodies on a daily basis or while on vacation can make or break our experiences.
+It is common for those newly diagnosed or those who have yet to accept that their condition is here to stay to make plans the way we used to when we were well.

 - If you can barely handle a weekly trip to the grocery store, don’t expect your body to be able to handle outings that require you to stand or walk for more than a few hours at a time.
-This doesn’t mean that you should totally avoid these types of activities, instead think of ways to make them work for you.
+This doesn’t mean that you should totally avoid these types of activities, instead, think of ways to make them work for you.
 This may mean bringing or renting a wheelchair or scooter.

 - Expect your pain level to be higher at the end of the day and for the days to follow.
 Back when I was well, I would push myself.
-I would be sore by the end of the day, but felt fine after a good night’s sleep.
-With my chronic conditions I not only feel worse by the end of the day, but I begin each following day with a higher level of pain than I did the day before.
+I would be sore by the end of the day but felt fine after a good night’s sleep.
+With my chronic conditions, I not only feel worse by the end of the day, but I begin each following day with a higher level of pain than I did the day before.

 I think of all the things I do and use on a daily basis to keep them comfortable and from having fits.
 Because I use heating pads and ice packs at home, I always travel with portable heating wraps and ice packs.
 I am less apt to feel depressed or discouraged with this way of thinking as well.
 I shouldn’t feel selfish when planning for and around my conditions, but I do because I think only of my needs.

 Do you have any other realistic expectations to add to this list?
 I’d love to hear them!